dimabarbul/XReports/docs/xreports.core/using-report-converter.md

 ## Property Handler Priority

 Every property handler has priority.
-By default it's 0 and does not guarantee order in which handler will be called (the lower priority is, the earlier handler is called).
+The lower priority is, the earlier handler is called.
 If it's important to run one handlers before others, you can use Priority getter to control execution order.
-Priority is set for handler class which means that all instances of the same handler will have the same priority.

 ```c#
 public class ShouldBeCalledFirstPropertyHandler : PropertyHandler<SomeProperty, ReportCell>